telerik/blazor-docs/components/avatar/types.md

 # Avatar Types

-The `Type` parameter of the Avatar for Blazor allows you to specify what kind of content will be visualized in the component.
+The `Type` parameter of the Avatar for Blazor defines what kind of content will render inside the component.
+The parameter allows the Avatar to adjust its styling to its content.

 The Avatar serves as a wrapper - you should declare the desired content inside the `<TelerikAvatar>` tag and specify the `Type` based on the content type.